-ACS offers around 300 short courses or modules (usually around 100 hours in duration).
+ACS offers over 600 distance learning courses or modules (usually around 100 hours in duration).
 These modules can be taken as stand alone courses, or they can be combined to create a formal qualification that meets your own very specific needs or interests.

 A proficiency award is a specialist qualification, for people who already have a “foundation” knowledge of a subject, but who wish to undertake limited specialist study in that field.
 This award allows you to attain a formal qualification without needing to make as much of a commitment as a full certificate.

 3 exams, satisfactory completion of all assignments, documentary proof of work experience or industry meetings

 This qualification is not accredited through the International Accreditation and Recognition Council, though its modules can be used as credits toward higher, accredited qualifications.

 This would be generally considered equal to or higher than a trade level qualification.

 This award is accredited through the International Accreditation and Recognition Council.

 This would normally be considered equal to, or higher than a supervisory qualification.